gchang12/Learn-Vim/ch07_the_dot_command.md

 let nine = "9";
 ```

 Your goal is to delete all lines except the "foo" line.
-First, delete the first three lines with `d2j`, then to the line below the "foo" line.
+First, delete the first three lines with `d2j`, then go to the line below the "foo" line.
 On the next line, use the dot command twice.
 The full command is `d2jj..`.

 Here the change was `d2j`.
 In this context, `2j` was not a motion, but a part of the delete operator.